 You need to identify a network of people so you can get involved in what they are up to.
 Or spot opportunities yourself.

-You need to have experts on the ground that know the legal system, know their way around politics.
+You need to have experts on the ground that know the legal system, and know their way around politics.
 You know that the people who handle contracts are not always the people who determine contracts.
 So you’ve got to know who you are dealing with, who will ultimately be deciding things.
 You’ve got to know the role of corruption and you’ve got to know whether you’d be comfortable with what you’d be getting involved in.
 That all takes deep information

 What are best practices for due diligence once you have identified an opportunity in a frontier market?